claudiakosylak/api-project-meetup/README.md

 ## Roadmap

 - [ ] Add Update Event Feature
-- [ ] Add navigation between pages
-- [ ] Join a group and edit membership
-- [ ] RSVP to attend an event and edit attendees
 - [ ] Link groups and events to venues
+- [ ] AWS S3 Buckets to more easily upload pictures

 See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues).